Chase River Real Estate

 01A quick trip into Downtown Nanaimo or out to the Duke Point Ferry Terminal

 02A mixture of older character homes & new construction in new subdivisions

 04Direct access to the Nanaimo River & the backroads of Nanaimo

 Built for Families

-The location alone is alluring enough to entice buyers.
-The Southgate shopping complex has just about everything you could need, and with the Parkway just an exit away, you could be well on your way to the north end big box stores in under 15 minutes.
+The excellent location alone is alluring enough to entice buyers to Chase River.
+The Southgate shopping complex has just about everything you could need, and with the Parkway just an exit away, you could be well on your way to the north end's big box stores in under 15 minutes.

 A Fascinating History